-Exploratory Nature: This is our second year offering Life on the Trapline.
+Exploratory Nature: This is our third year offering Life on the Trapline.
 However, due to the demands of sustainable trapping, and the shifting whims of beavers building lodges, the exact route will change every single year, making this a unique adventure every time!
 We have the incredible fortune of spending nearly every day right on our crown trapline, so we will scout the area in the fall, and again in the early winter and adjust or modify our route based on what we find.

 Please note: The primary focus of this experience will be living and working on a crown trapline.
 We will be base camping the whole week and will travel on foot to new parts of the line, if you’re really keen on a hard-travel trip, you should probably look to one of our other offerings.

 - Safe trap handling;